nonplayer/hammercrawl/hc_core_player_4_magic.md

 *Whoah now, hold on bro!
 What the heck?!
 That's OP, dude!*

 Don't worry, fam, I hear you, and beg you to chilly down.
 Dear Reader, it's important to remember the focus of this game: sit-down, pick-up, meat-grinder dungeon crawling.
 One of the major roadblocks for brand new players to "Old School" style games is the experience-based barrier of entry to the "fun" classes like Clerics, Magic-Users, and Elves.
-They clearly get to do all the cool stuff, but for new players without extensive knowledge of daily spell preparation and the entire contents of the Cleric spell list, taking on these classes at the start can be intimidating, and can lead to those new players never coming back to a game they could learn to love.
+They clearly get to do all the cool stuff, but for new players without extensive knowledge of daily spell preparation and the entire spell list, taking on these classes at the start can be intimidating, and can lead to those new players never coming back to a game they could learn to love.
 Thus HAMMERCRAWL! takes a simplified approach, aiming to make all spellcasters easier to play for newbies, but still keep them *somewhat* in check.

 *Ahem, resuming rules text...*

-At the beginning of a new day of adventuring, and following a good long restful session of sleep and morning preparation, a spellcaster is assumed to have memorized every spell currently in their Spellbook.

-Spells are usually forgotten upon casting.
+Spells of level 1 and higher are usually forgotten upon casting.
 Spells can be re-memorized by resting or returning to town.

 ### Casting Spells

 You can cast any spell you have memorized.
 To do so, simply choose the spell and follow the rules of that spell.
 Many spells won't require the caster to make any dice rolls, although many will have saving throws that the target must make in order to resist the effects.

-Upon casting, you forget it for the rest of the day.
-If you do not wish to forget it, you can instead choose to lose a number of other memorized spells, provided their total level cost is equal to or greater than that of the spell that you just cast.
+If the spell is a *cantrip* then you can cast it as often as once every Round, provided conditions allow.
+If the spell is a "leveled" spell (levels 1 and up), however, upon casting it you forget it for the rest of the day.
+If you do not wish to forget it, you can instead choose to lose a number of other memorized leveled spells, provided their total level cost is equal to or greater than that of the spell that you just cast.

 #### Spell Components